Skip to main content

 Summary

 NASA launched the Solar Dynamics Observatory (SDO) satellite on 11 Feb 2010 on a mission to study the sun.
-The EUV Variability Experiment (EVE) on SDO contains the Extreme Ultraviolet Spectrophotometer (ESP), an instrument to record the intensity of solar ultraviolet radiation over time in five wavelength bands.
+The EUV Variability Experiment (EVE(link is external)) on SDO contains the Extreme Ultraviolet Spectrophotometer (ESP), an instrument to record the intensity of solar ultraviolet radiation over time in five wavelength bands.
 Information from ESP will be used learn about solar activity and to provide to near real-time predictions of space weather.

 Description